YoshidomeGroup-Hydration/Deep-GIST/README.md

 * Run the Jupyter Lab cells of "prediction.ipynb" in order.
 * If you want to compute ∆G_<sub>W,replace</sub>, the following computation is conducted:
   * Water molecules are placed on to the protein surface using [gr Predictor](https://github.com/YoshidomeGroup-Hydration/gr-predictor) and [Placevent](https://github.com/dansind/Placevent/tree/master) programs.
 Other programs for the placement of water molecules can also be exploited, while we do not check whether the same results are obtained.
+  * Prepare PDB files each of which consists of a protein and one water molecule.
+Note that "TER" label is required between the protein and a water molecule.
+See sample.pdb for the details.